- Identify and distinguish between the types of connective tissue: proper, supportive, and fluid

 Reticular fiber is also formed from the same protein subunits as collagen fibers; however, these fibers remain narrow and are arrayed in a branching network.
 They are found throughout the body, but are most abundant in the reticular tissue of soft organs, such as liver and spleen, where they anchor and provide structural support to the parenchyma (the functional cells, blood vessels, and nerves of the organ).

 All of these fiber types are embedded in ground substance.
-Secreted by fibroblasts, ground substance is made of water, polysaccharides, specifically hyaluronic acid, and proteins.
+Secreted by fibroblasts, ground substance is made of polysaccharides, specifically hyaluronic acid, and proteins.
 These combine to form a proteoglycan with a protein core and polysaccharide branches.
 The proteoglycan attracts and traps available moisture forming the clear, viscous, colorless matrix you now know as ground substance.

 Loose Connective Tissue